 Rash in children is common.
 The differential diagnoses are extensive, ranging from self-limiting conditions (e.g., roseola) to life-threatening illnesses such as meningococcal disease.

 Rash may be the first indication of a potentially serious multi-organ disease or sepsis and should be carefully assessed (see Urgent considerations).

-Childhood rashes are cutaneous eruptions of acute onset.
-Clinically, they may be categorised as maculopapular, pustular, vesiculobullous, diffuse/erythematous, or petechial/purpuric in nature.
-However, in many aetiologies these forms may co-exist or evolve from one form to another.
+Rash be categorised as maculopapular, pustular, vesiculobullous, diffuse/erythematous, or petechial/purpuric in nature.
+In many aetiologies these forms may co-exist or evolve from one form to another.

 Initial considerations in evaluating a rash in children include its morphology, duration, and distribution.
-Age, gender, family history, medications, known allergies, and exposures are also of primary importance.
+Age, sex, family history, medications, known allergies, and exposures are also of primary importance.

 Macule: a flat area of colour change <1 cm in size (e.g., viral exanthem [such as measles and rubella], morbilliform drug eruption).